livs2021/Oled-3.12/README.md

 ```bash
 cd Oled-3.12
 ```
-* Each supported distribution has its own directory, enter the one corresponding to the distribution installed on your EVO.
+* Each supported distribution has its own directory, enter the one corresponding to the distribution installed on your device.
 ```bash
 # for moOde audio
 cd moode